realhass0/crowd-funding-DApp/README.md

 - Check browser console for errors
 - Ensure network connection is stable
 - Verify the transaction was confirmed on the blockchain

+**Docker build fails**
+- Ensure Docker is installed and running
+- Check that Node.js version in Dockerfile matches your local version
+- Verify all dependencies are correctly listed in package.json
+- Check Docker logs for specific error messages

+**GitHub Actions fails**
+- Ensure all tests pass locally first
+- Check that your code follows linting rules
+- Verify all dependencies are in package.json
+- Check Actions tab for detailed error logs

 ## License